 - Indoor heating

-Here are a few ways to fight dry mouth:
+Here are a few dry mouth remedies we recommend:

 - Chew sugar-free gum to boost saliva production